 To stop automated payments from destroying your budget;

-- use a debit card instead of a credit card for automated subscriptions.
+- And use a debit card instead of a credit card for automated subscriptions.

 I hope this helps you get your budget in order and have no surprise payments or extra credit card debts.